mmfausnaugh/mapspec/README.md

     print my_spec.wv.size

-`Spectrum` also has many useful methods to interpolate, rebin, extinction-correct, and smooth (or log-smooth) the data.
+(to actually put data in the `Spectrum` object, see "Reading Data" below).  `Spectrum` also has many useful methods to interpolate, rebin, extinction-correct, and smooth (or log-smooth) the data.
 For example, this will rebin the spectrum to twice the original wavelength spacing:

     import numpy as np
     dx = my_spec.wv[1] - my_spec.wv[0] #assumes even wavelength spacing throughout